thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 - One-to-many relationship
 - Many-to-many relationship

 A **one-to-one** relationship describes the relationship between two entities, `A` and `B`, in which one entity of `A` may only be linked to one entity of `B` and vice versa.
-For example, think of `A` as movies, and `B` as plots.
+For example, think of `A` as movies and `B` as plots.
 A movie has only one plot and a plot has only one movie.

 ```text
 ┌──────────────┐       ┌─────────────┐